Moab, Utah: Early years

 Residents named the town Moab in 1880; in the Bible this term refers to an area of land located on the eastern side of the Jordan River.
 Some historians believe the city in Utah came to use this name because of William Andrew Peirce, the first postmaster, believing that the biblical Moab and this part of Utah were both "the far country".
 However, others believe the name has Paiute origins, referring to the word moapa, meaning "mosquito".
 Some of the area's early residents attempted to change the city's name, because in the Christian Bible, Moabites are demeaned as incestuous and idolatrous (but note, Ruth was a Moabite).
 One petition in 1890 had 59 signatures and requested a name change to "Vina".
 Another effort attempted to change the name to "Uvadalia".
 Both attempts failed.

 During the period between 1829 and the early 1850s, the area around what is now Moab served as the Colorado River crossing along the Old Spanish Trail.
 Latter-day Saint settlers attempted to establish a trading fort at the river crossing called the Elk Mountain Mission in April 1855 to trade with travellers attempting to cross the river.
 Forty men were called on this mission.
 There were repeated Indian attacks, including one on September 23, 1855, in which James Hunt, companion to Peter Stubbs, was shot and killed by a Native American.
 After this last attack, the fort was abandoned.
-A new group of settlers from Rich County, led by Randolph Hockaday Stewart, established a permanent settlement in 1878 under the direction of Brigham Young.
-Moab was incorporated as a town on December 20, 1902.
+The fort was resettled first by the brothers Silas and George Green, who were also killed by the Ute, before being settled again in 1877 by the mixed-race cowboy William Grandstaff and a fur trapper named "Frenchie".
+Frenchie would later leave the area, but Grandstaff remained as Moab's first successful non-indigenous settler, having moved out of the derelict Elk Mountain Mission to construct his own ranch, growing garden vegetables and keeping cattle penned in a nearby canyon.
+A new group of settlers from Rich County, led by Randolph Hockaday Stewart, arrived in 1878 under the direction of Brigham Young.
+Racial animosity from these same settlers drove Grandstaff from town in 1881.
+Moab was incorporated as a town on December 30, 1902.

 In 1883 the Denver and Rio Grande Western Railroad main line was constructed across eastern Utah.
 The rail line did not pass through Moab, instead passing through the towns of Thompson Springs 38 mi and Cisco, 47 mi to the north.
 Later, other places to cross the Colorado were constructed, such as Lee's Ferry, Navajo Bridge and Boulder Dam.
 These changes shifted the trade routes away from Moab.
 Moab farmers and merchants had to adapt from trading with passing travelers to shipping their goods to distant markets.
 Soon Moab's origins as one of the few natural crossings of the Colorado River were forgotten.
 Nevertheless, the U.S. military deemed the bridge over the Colorado River at Moab important enough to place it under guard as late as World War II.